LearningHouseService/learninghouse/README.md

 Training of the brain will start, when there are at least 10 data points.

+### Change configuration via RESTful API

+You can change the configuration of sensors and brains although via the API.
+Visit the interactive [API documentation](#api-documentation) when the service is running.

 ## Run service

 ### In console